- iPad initiative

 Language proficiency isn't just about knowing words in another language it's about communication.
 It requires an understanding of the subtleties of culture, society, history, body language and relationships.
 It is this unique combination of specialist skills that makes multilingual individuals so highly prized in government and business.

 The UWS Bachelor of Arts Language majors allow you to choose the language that best suits your career aspirations and current level of language proficiency.
-Languages available for study are Arabic, Chinese, Spanish and Japanese.
+Languages available for study are Arabic, Chinese, Indonesian and Japanese.

 There are different entry levels available for commencing study in Languages: